MrGabila/aws-continuous-monitoring-projects/auto-tag-resources/auto-tag-readme.md

 - Click on "Create stack".
 Specify the Template:

 - Choose "Upload a template file".
-Upload the CloudFormation template file.

 - Configure Stack Details: Enter a stack name.
 - Provide the required parameters: